carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 This is a lot faster than on the host, a performance improvement, or speedup, of 125 times.
 Impressive!

+> ## Challenge: Try a shortcut: convolution on the GPU without CuPy
-> ## Challenge: Try to convolve the Numpy array deltas with the Numpy array gauss directly on the GPU, so without using CuPy arrays.
+> Try to convolve the Numpy array deltas with the Numpy array gauss directly on the GPU, so without using CuPy arrays.
 > If we succeed, this should save us the time and effort of transferring deltas and gauss to the GPU.
 >
 > > ## Solution